Rusk County Court Records

 • Orders approving distribution of estate assets

-For older or more complex records, an in-person visit to the County Clerk’s office may be necessary.
+For older or more complex records, an in-person visit to the County Clerk's office may be necessary.
 The vault where historical records are stored is accessible during business hours but closes from 12:00 to 1:00 p.m. daily.
-A valid driver’s license or photo ID is required when filing land-related documents into the official public records, which may include real property transfers from an estate.
+A valid driver's license or photo ID is required when filing land-related documents into the official public records, which can include real property transfers from an estate.

 Statewide, probate case information from some Texas counties is searchable through re:SearchTX, though coverage for Rusk County should be verified directly.
 The Texas State Law Library's court records guide provides additional information on locating probate and other court records across the state.